RolandMarton/angular-starwars_battle_simulation/README.md

 ## Challenges and highligts
 - When I wanted to get the firstName and lastName for the navbar template, i ran into a problem.
 So I had to rethink the logic behind authentication and login
 - When I wanted to get the loggedInData in the template the object was empty.
 So I created a solution where I used BehaviourSubject from RxJS.
-As it gives back the lates value I could subscribe to it and get the data object.
-It
+As it gives back the latest value I could subscribe to it and get the data object.
 - Next problem was that when i was already authenticated.
 The user doesn't log in obviously.
 So the page didnt know the the firstName and lastName.
 What was the solution?
 When I once logged in I set the value to the localStorage in the loggedInUserData.
 So with the constructor I applied the logic to get the item and to parse it.
 - So in the end I could get the values from the template.
 Little bit more complicated I imagined as I think I overdid (?!) the authentication.
 But this is the first time I do it, and I didn't learn it from Udemy yet.
 The best practises.
 There is no perfect code, but I think i improved a lot and looking forward to get the best practise from pros.